Close-up of an old fire alarm panel with faded text, showing dials and instructions on a wall.

 Volunteer opportunities are flexible and can be tailored to individual interests and availability.
 In return, volunteers gain valuable experience, learn new skills, and become part of a supportive and engaging museum community.
 Training and orientation are provided, and all contributions are deeply appreciated.

-If you are interested in volunteering at the Museum of Health Care, contact us today.
+If you are interested in volunteering at the Canadian Museum of Health Care, contact us today.